bbenedict/bbenedict/2023-100days-coding.md

 ## day 23

-Re-factor nodes to support node_type (partially).
-Pre-cursor to introducing metric nodes and other types of nodes.
+Re-factor steps to support step_type (partially).
+Pre-cursor to introducing metric steps and other types of steps.

 ## day 24

 Completed re-factor.
-Minor cleanup to create SRC folder for primary classes.
+Minor cleanup to create src folder for primary classes.

 ## day 25